gytterberg/technical-interview-prep/algorithms/6-functional-programming/5-maybe.md

 ### RE

-* Provide at least one written chaining example to start (as opposed to the normal system of only describing the problem).
 * Feel free providing a lot guidance up front – this is not a usual REACTO problem.
+* Show the example output.
+It is very hard to begin guiding them towards an answer without it.
+* Introduce each main requirement (`value`, `map`, dealing with `undefined`) gradually, confirming understanding along the way.
+Have the student illustrate other examples before moving on to the next concept.

 ---

 ### AC

+* Discourage class-based answers – they tend to add to the confusion.
+But if the interviewee wants to use a class, point out that `maybe(val)` can simply `return new Maybe(val)`, for sanity's sake.
-* Suggest following this sequence:
+* Suggest / guide the interviewee into following this sequence:
   1. implement `value`
   1. implement `map`
   1. deal with `undefined/null`
 * Draw comparison to array `map` (Functor)
 * If they suggest using `try-catch`, tell them it should be done without it
-* Try to avoid saying "map returns a new maybe" at first; instead, say "map can be chained" and see if you can guide them gently towards understanding what that means
+* Try to avoid saying "map returns a new maybe" at first; instead, say "map can be chained" and see if you can guide them towards understanding what that means.
+If they get stymied, teach them more directly.

 ---